fracorco/ontop-maven-repo/README.md

 # Ontop GitHub-Hosted Maven Repository

-This Git repository provides a versioned [Maven repository](https://maven.apache.org/guides/introduction/introduction-to-repositories.html) for publicly-available Maven artifacts (JARs) used in / related to [Ontop](https://github.com/ontop) projects and not available on [Maven central](https://repo.maven.apache.org/maven2/).
+This Git repository provides a versioned [Maven repository](https://maven.apache.org/guides/introduction/introduction-to-repositories.html) for publicly-available third-party Maven artifacts (JARs) used in [Ontop](https://github.com/ontop) projects and not available on [Maven central](https://repo.maven.apache.org/maven2/).

 For third-party artifacts in this repository, we include POM tags `<URL>` and `<licenses>` that respectively link to an artifact web page providing further information and download instructions and specify the artifact license (using [SPDX](https://spdx.org/licenses/) identifiers if possible).

-**Usage of third-party artifacts is subject to their respective license terms.** Most of them (e.g., JDBC driver) are only used for the automated testing of Ontop and are in no way part of distributed Ontop bundles (i.e., Ontop users will have to obtain them from their respective web sites, if needed).
+**Usage of third-party artifacts is subject to their respective license terms.** Most of them (e.g., JDBC drivers) are only used for the automated testing of Ontop and are in no way part of distributed Ontop bundles (i.e., Ontop users will have to obtain them from their respective web sites, if needed).

 **Usage of this repository outside Ontop projects is discouraged**.
 While publicly accessible (to allow anyone to run dedicated tests), artifacts in this repository may be *changed* or *deleted* without notice according to Ontop projects needs, breaking third-party use.